purpledb/purple/README.md

 ### Goals

-Microservices or FaaS functions that rely on stateful data operations no longer have to interact with multiple databases and can interact only with Strato for all stateful data needs.
+Microservices or FaaS functions that rely on stateful data operations can use Strato instead of needing to interact with multiple databases.
 This greatly simplifies the service/function development process by sharply reducing the hassle of dealing with databases (i.e. no need to install/learn/use 5 different database clients).

 Does your service need something that isn't provided by Strato?
 File an issue or submit a PR and I'll add it!

 ### Current status

 Strato is in its *very* early stages.
-The data interfaces it provides are almost comically simple and it has only an [in-memory](./memory.go) implementation, which means that Strato data is not durable.

-So please do *not* use Strato as a production data service just yet (though I'd like to get there).
+The data interfaces it provides are almost comically simple.
+Please do *not* use Strato as a production data service just yet (though I'd like to get there).
 Instead, use it for prototyping and experimenting.

-It runs as a single instance and has no clustering built in.
+Also be aware that Strato runs as a single instance and has no clustering built in (and thus isn't highly available).
+If you use the Redis backend, however, you can run multiple instances of Strato that connect to a single Redis cluster.

 ### Future directions